Small-business AI consulting · Updated August 16, 2026

 What it can actually do

-Chase every quote and follow-up
+Run bounded quote and lead follow-up

 Ask for reviews at the right moment